betocantu93/ember-rison-qs/README.md

 - Complex state saved in the url without common ember.js deserialize, serialize issues.

 This idea comes from watching kibana dashboards query params, they actually use this exact method.
-It solves the ugly query strings and huge strings, some servers doesn't even support 2k+ characters.
+It solves the ugly query strings and huge strings, some servers doesn't even support 2k+ characters, so this might help too if your server knows how to deserialize them.

 Compatibility